dylanmckay/5294-vm/README.md

 can also send messages in the form of integers between cores using the `#<core-number` syntax.

+## Concurrency

+To get around the small register file, the architecture supports multiple CPU cores running concurrently, with the ability to pass messages between eachother.
+This is accomplished by using a core number as an operand to the `mov` instruction.

+Whenever a core tries to receive a message using `mov #<core>, <dest>`, it is blocked until it receives an integer from the respective core.
+Messages are queued, so that they will arrive in order and will not be thrown away.

 ## Instruction List

 * `add <integer>`